Local Resources

 Phone: (817) 289-6800

-UH Health – Eye Care Center in Fort Worth Central is a community based inner-city clinic, aiming to serve the eye care needs of those without traditional resources.
+Furthermore, UH Health – Eye Care Center in Fort Worth Central is a community-based inner-city clinic that serves the eye care needs of those without traditional resources.

 Alexander Vision Clinic by Cook Children’s Health Care System (Tarrant County)